Loading your recommendations…

 8. Spend some time at Durham Central Park

-With a beautiful view of the Durham skyline, Durham Central Park is an excellent park in the heart of downtown that features a playground, plenty of open green space, a covered pavilion and many community events.
+With a beautiful view of the Durham skyline, Durham Central Park is an excellent spot for you and the kids to run around, play or just soak up the sun.
+Create a collaborative family masterpiece on the pixel wall.
+Let your kids make some friends on the playground.
+Located in the heart of downtown, this park has plenty of open green space, a covered pavilion and many community events to enjoy.
 Durham also has 68 other amazing public parks with open green spaces for adventures, picnics, and more.

 Spend some quality time with your kids and pick some fruit at a local farm.
 Herndon Hills Farm in South Durham has u-pick blueberries, blackberries, and muscadines.
 Head to Elodie Farms for a private tour to meet friendly goats and savor a five-course farm dinner, hopefully with a cameo by JoJo, the farm’s mini donkey.
 Or mark your calendar for an open farm day.
 It is a delicious activity that's perfect for summertime fun.
 The best part is creating yummy ways to use your fruit at home (if you have any left).